 The first update to the Comprehensive Plan came on the heels of a community survey in the summer of 1996.
-The fresh insight from residents prompted the creation of a 40-member Task Force of community volunteers to partner with Lewisville's planning staff from the City-County Planning Board (CCPB) for the update.
-Community input from a public forum, a telephone hotline, and a visioning workshop provided a framework for the new plan, which established new policies focused on developing a vital downtown while preserving the rural, pastoral character of Lewisville.
+The fresh insight from residents prompted the · · · · creation of a 40-member task force of community volunteers to partner with Lewisville's planning staff from the City-County Planning Board (CCPB) for the update.
+Community input from a public forum, a telephone hotline, and a visioning workshop provided a framework for the new plan, which established new policies focused on developing a vital Downtown while preserving the rural, pastoral character of Lewisville.

-Three Task Forces formed in the summer of 2004 to review and revise the Comprehensive Plan.
-Each Task Force consisted of citizens, supported by staff, who again used the results of a town-wide survey as one resource.
-The Plan was organized in three main sections: 1) an introduction, 2) nine topical chapters, and 3) an appendix with more detailed information.
-The chosen topics included a specific vision statement followed by background, goals, adn recommended actions with an implementation program.
+Three task forces formed in the summer of 2004 to review and revise the Comprehensive Plan.
+Each task force consisted of citizens supported by staff, who used the results of a Townwide survey as one resource.
+The plan was organized in three main sections: 1) an introduction, 2) nine topical chapters, and 3) an appendix with more detailed information.
+The chosen topics included a specific vision statement followed by background, goals, and recommended actions with an implementation program.
 The structure of the 2005 Plan is very similar to Lewisville Tomorrow.

-The 2015 plan began with a review of the previous plan with a particular look at how the Town could reinforce past successes and modify future actions based on lessons learned.
+The 2015 plan began with a review of the previous plan, particularly how the Town could reinforce past successes and modify future actions based on lessons learned.
 Emphasis was placed on ensuring consistent review across chapters, maximizing community input, and leveraging previous planning efforts.
 This same emphasis carries forward with the Lewisville Tomorrow update.
 Community input from the 2015 update included the 2014 Town Survey, three community input sessions, input from boards and committees, and stakeholder conversations.
 Various changes to the format focused on simplifying the presentation of information.